Juan García Oliver: Anarcho-syndicalism

 On 4 November 1936, the CNT decided to join the war government of Francisco Largo Caballero, with García Oliver acting as the Minister of Justice.
 He began organizing the "People's War Schools" and set up work camps for political detainees.
 In his tenure as minister, court fees were abolished and criminal records destroyed.
-In Barcelona there were a series of confrontations between revolutionary groups and the republican government, known as the May Days.
+During his tenure, the Republican government relocated to Valencia, where the ministry was housed in the Palace of the Marquises of Malferit, a Gothic palace on Caballeros Street which García Oliver himself describes in his memoirs as chosen for its spaciousness and the dignity of its rooms.
+It was from this building that the Decree of 4 February 1937 was signed, which for the first time in Spanish history granted full civil equality between men and women, declaring in its first article that "sex does not give rise to any difference in the scope and exercise of civil capacity".
+The palace now houses L'Iber, Museum of Toy Soldiers.In Barcelona there were a series of confrontations between revolutionary groups and the republican government, known as the May Days.
 García Oliver urged the Barcelona CNT to abandon the struggle that had broken out in the streets, and called for a ceasefire.
 With the end of the Spanish Civil War in 1939, he settled in Sweden, Venezuela and finally Mexico.
 In 1978, two years before his death, García Oliver published his autobiography, El eco de los pasos.

 Tributes

 His remains were discovered in the same tomb where those of his son (Juan García Álvarez, who died in an accident in January 1964) are located, in Zapopan, state of Jalisco, Mexico.